 In the fourth year of training, students are expected to refine their knowledge and skills.
 During this year, they will be functioning at a higher level of autonomy regarding writing, case conceptualization, and case presentation, and will be utilizing supervision at a more advanced level.
 They will be expected to recognize any of the applied areas listed below in which they need additional training.
 By the end of the fourth year, they will have a clearer sense of the setting and/or population with which they would like to work, and are expected to be at an appropriate level of knowledge and skill to begin their internship.

 First-year students complete a minimum of 150 hours of field placement throughout the academic year (approximately 5 hours per week).
-During the second year, students complete a minimum of 300 hours over the course of nine months.
+During the second year, students complete a minimum of 400 hours over the course of twelve months.
 During the third and fourth years, the field placement requires a minimum of 480 hours per year (usually about 16 hours per week for 30 weeks each year, although some sites arrange for more hours or weeks).
-Therefore, the total minimum number of field placement hours is 1410.
-Students who enter the program in the second year of the curriculum complete a minimum of 1260 hours.
+Therefore, the total minimum number of field placement hours is 1510.
+Students who enter the program in the second year of the curriculum complete a minimum of 1360 hours.

 Students are expected to spend an average of one-half of their total field placement hours in direct service to clients, including individual counseling or therapy, psychological assessment, group therapy, and crisis intervention.
 This may also include direct observation and outreach and consultation.
 The remaining hours are devoted to supervision, attendance at meetings, case conferences, seminars, etc., and preparation of reports or records.
 The weekly schedule of hours, as well as specific dates for beginning and ending the field work, is arranged by mutual agreement between the student and the field site supervisor or site training director.